-All of the information you get on key decision makers should be stored in your sales CRM.
+All the information you obtain on decision-makers should be stored in your sales CRM.
 Names, contact information, and previous conversations can all be documented.

-Follow-up is an incredibly important stage of the sales pipeline and can be as simple as this:
+Following up is an incredibly important stage of the sales pipeline and can be as simple as:

-- Send an email to your contact thanking them for their time and summarizing the next steps.
+- Sending an email to your contact thanking them for their time and summarizing the next steps.

-- Call the prospect to see if they are still interested.
+- Calling the prospect to see if they are still interested.

-- Document all follow-up actions you agreed to complete for all clients and prospects in your sales CRM.
+- Documenting all follow-up actions you agreed to complete for all clients and prospects in your sales CRM.

-Zendesk makes data entry easy by keeping all client communications and notes in one unified place in the platform.
-You can even make prospect phone calls and send emails directly from Zendesk.
+Zendesk Sell makes data entry easy by keeping all client communications and notes in one unified place.
+You can even make prospect phone calls and send emails directly from the platform.
 For follow-up notes, add a description of the action, a contact name, and the date of completion.
 Then, track and complete those actions accurately and within the agreed-upon time frame.

-It’s especially important to follow up promptly after the first call from a potential client.
-They likely have sales offers from competitors that they’re considering, so you may lose their business if you wait too long.
+It’s especially important to follow up promptly after the first call.
+Prospects likely have sales offers from competitors, so you may lose their business if you wait too long.